Abizrh/beastie.nvim/README.md

 # 🐱 beastie.nvim
-A fun and lightweight Neovim plugin that brings emojie's as bastie's while coding.
+A fun and lightweight Neovim plugin that brings emoji as bastie's while coding.

 ## Installation